manojmw/MultiOmics-ExomeSeq-Phenotype/README.md

 This is the main repository containing all the scripts for my Master's thesis project.
 Here, I am developing a Multi-Omics method to score genomic variants that might be causal for a particular phenotype in the patient.
 </br>
-- This repository contains individual scripts which work at the `Gene level`.
+- This repository contains individual scripts which work at the `Gene level` (When a list of suspected disease genes is provided, identify potential disease genes without considering clinical and variant data)
-- I have integrated these into the current **Exome-Seq Secondary Analysis Pipeline** ([click here](https://github.com/manojmw/grexome-TIMC-Secondary)) which works at the `Patient level`.
+- I have integrated these into the current **Exome-Seq Secondary Analysis Pipeline** ([click here](https://github.com/manojmw/grexome-TIMC-Secondary)) which works at the `Clinical level` (Identify potential disease genes in each patient or cohort by considering clinical and variant data)
 - The result files produced by this pipeline now contains the following data:
    * Clinical
    * Variant
    * Gene
-   * Interactome (Naive & Clustering)
+   * Interactome
    * Expression
 </br>

-**Currently in progress, I am also working on the Machine learning script that would assign a single score to each variant for prioritization**.
+**Currently in progress, I am working on applying Supervised Machine learning approaches to assign a single score to each variant for prioritization**.

 ## Example Usage